Hys-01/Trade_Analyser_basic/README.md

 2023 Plans:

-25/08
-- [ ] Graph each of these out along with actual closing prices and possibly interpret and advise user.
+- [ ] 25/08 - Graph each of these out along with actual closing prices and possibly interpret and advise user.

-27/08
-- [x] replace the terminal input setup with a proper gui app 09/06
+- [x] 27/08 - replace the terminal input setup with a proper gui app

-- [ ] Add interactivity to graph choices.
+- [ ] 09/06 - Add interactivity to graph choices.